fsmb/api-docs/docs/authentication.md

 ## Client Credentials

-Client credentials work by assigning each client and ID and secret.
+Client credentials work by assigning each client an ID and secret.
 This is equivalent to a user's name and password but generally the values are more complex because they are designed to be stored securely somewhere and used programmatically.
-When a client wishes to connect to an API they must first authenticate using the client ID and secret.
-The API will authenticate the credentials and return back a bearer token.
+When a client wishes to connect to an API, they must first authenticate using the client ID and secret.
+The API will authenticate the credentials and return back a token response.

-The bearer token contains, amongst other things, the access token needed by the client for subsequent calls and optionally a refresh value.
+The token response contains, amongst other things, the bearer access token needed by the client for subsequent calls and optionally a refresh value.
 The access token is used to authenticate the client on the rest of the API calls.
-The refresh value is used to periodically update the bearer token.
-For security reasons bearer tokens are only valid for a given length of time.
-Once the time has elapsed the token is no longer valid.
-To avoid having to issue a new token a client may refresh the token using the refresh value.
-When refreshed a new bearer token is generated and the client may use the updated access token.
+The refresh value is used to periodically obtain a new access token.
+For security reasons, access tokens are only valid for a given length of time.
+Once the time has elapsed, the token is no longer valid.
+To avoid having to reauthenticate, a client may refresh the token using the refresh value.
+When refreshed, a new bearer token is generated and the client may use the updated access token.

 One of the biggest advantages of client credentials is that the client does not need to make continual authentication requests and the server does not have to continually validate the access token.
-Combined with HTTPS this proves to be a relatively secure approach to authentication.
+Combined with HTTPS, this proves to be a relatively secure approach to authentication.

 ## Scopes

 Authentication is different than authorization.
 Authentication is the process of validating a client is who they say they are.
 Authorization is responsible for determining what an authenticated user can do.
-In OAuth2 authorization is handled by scopes.
+In OAuth2, authorization is handled by scopes.
 A scope is basically a permission.
-For example an API may have `read`, `edit` and `delete` scopes.
+For example, an API may have `read`, `edit` and `delete` scopes.

-When a client authenticates they request the scope(s) they want in addition to the client ID and secret.
+When a client authenticates, they must request the scope(s) they want in addition to the client ID and secret.
 This follows the [Principle of Least Privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege) in which a client only requests, and is granted, the rights it needs at this time.
 The authentication server will validate the client has access to all the scopes they request.
-If they do then the access token is returned with only those rights.
+If they do, then the access token is returned with only those rights.
 The client cannot use any rights they did not ask for even if they would have been granted it if requested.

 You can learn more about OAuth2 [here](https://oauth.net/2/).

 ## FSMB Authentication

-Before getting started be sure to contact FSMB to get your client account set up.
+Before getting started, be sure to contact FSMB to get your client account set up.
 Refer to each API for specific contact information.

-To authenticate with FSMB before making API calls do the following.
+To authenticate with FSMB before making API calls, do the following.

-1. Create the authentication URL baed upon the information provided by each API.
+1. Create the authentication URL based upon the information provided by each API.
 If an API does not provide an explicit authentication URL then use the following.
    1. Demo: `https://services-authorization-demo.fsmb.org/connect/token`
    2. Production: `https://services-authorization.fsmb.org/connect/token`
 3. Create a request body (in x-www-form-urlencoded format) containing the following values.